Pre-flop play against weak MTT players. Part 1

 mttpoker

-A focused approach – concentrating on a specific game strategy or playing style – is the right approach that leads to improvement.
+A focused approach โ€“ concentrating on a specific game strategy or style โ€“ is the right approach that leads to improvement.

-Sometimes it's important to look at your game from the outside and see the bigger picture and, of course, reflect.
-I've been thinking about this a lot lately.
-And I decided that maybe I could have harmed the readers by focusing on topics meant to analyze higher-level play.
+I've been thinking about this quite often lately.
+And I decided that perhaps I might have harmed readers by focusing on topics meant to analyze higher-level play.

 Ask yourself the question: to maximize profit against weak players, we must